IAMXID/did-method-iamx/README.md

 In a IAMX DID Document, an **OPTIONAL** `controller` property is included to assign one or more delegates.

-A IAMX DID can be delegated to and controlled by one or more distinct IAMX DIDs.
+A IAMX DID can be delegated to and controlled by one or more distinct IAMX DID's.

-A IAMX DID delegate has the necessary authorization to insert a new verification miamxd into the `authentication` property of the delegated IAMX DID.
+A IAMX DID delegate has the necessary authorization to insert a new verification methods into the `authentication` property of the delegated IAMX DID.

 It is worth noting that a IAMX DID Document can assign `controller` without defining the value of `authentication`.